spencerv86/Thriftshop/README.md

 ---

 There is an admin dashboard that requires authentication to access.
-If you wish to peruse the dashboard please email me at jerler.dev@gmail.com.
+If you wish to peruse the dashboard please email me at spencer.vaughan@gmail.com.

-In the admin dashboard you can add/edit items via a cloudinary widget combined with a form.
+In the admin dashboard you can add/edit items via a Cloudinary widget combined with a form.
 On the main page of the admin dashboard the options to delete and edit items are on the right side in button format.

 The credit cards used for testing purposes at checkout are: